colonyos/pycolonies/README.md

 ```

 ## Dynamic processgraphs
  It also possible to dynamically modify a processgraph while it is still active, e.g. a function may submit more functions to a workflow while executing.
-This makes it possible to implement patterns like [map-reduce](https://en.wikipedia.org/wiki/MapReduce).
+This makes it possible to implement patterns like [MapReduce](https://en.wikipedia.org/wiki/MapReduce).

-The *map()* function below dynamically adds 5 *gen_nums()* functions to the processgraph.
+The `map()` function below dynamically adds 5 `gen_nums()` functions to the processgraph.

 ```python
 def map(ctx={}):